April 1, 2021

 How Long Does it Take to Get a Doctorate in Healthcare Administration?

-The true length of the program depends on the depth of the dissertation and associated project.
-Students are unable to graduate without defending their dissertation.
+The true length of the program depends on the depth of the dissertation and the associated project.
+Students are unable to graduate without defending their dissertations.

 Online vs In-Person Doctorate in Healthcare Administration Programs